DOES LYME DISEASE GO AWAY AFTER TREATMENT

 Does Lyme disease go away after treatment?

-In many cases, yes—but some patients develop persistent symptoms requiring further evaluation.
+In many cases, Lyme disease goes away after treatment.
+However, some patients develop persistent symptoms that require further evaluation.

 Why do symptoms persist after Lyme treatment?